perfsonar/psconfig-web/README.md

     from: '<email_address>'  //most mail server will reject if this is not replyable address };
 ```
-    Now update the `mailer` section depending on whether you are using a separate docker container running postfix, or specifying an smtp server.
+    Now update the `mailer` section depending on whether you are using a separate docker container running postfix, or specifying an SMTP server.

 **Using a separate postfix docker container**

-Replace `postfix` with the actual name of the postfix container, if you have run it under a different name.
+Replace `postfix` with the actual name of the postfix container, if you are running it under a different name.
 ```javascript
 mailer: {
     host: 'postfix',